 - Drink plenty of water every day.
 Try having a glass an hour before or an hour after meals, instead of while you eat.
 When you drink water with food, it may make the food move through your system a little faster.

+A low FODMAP diet (fermentable oligosaccharides, disaccharides, monosaccharides and polyols can be used to help ease bloating and pain.
 If you have diarrhea, bloating, and cramping, ask your doctor to test you for lactose intolerance or celiac disease.

 Over-the-Counter (OTC) Medicines